 Scammers speak of guaranteed top listings - with a once-and-done attitude

-Specialists will tell you nobody can guarantee search engine rankings, but can can help you fold your citation campaign into a larger and comprehensive strategy
+Specialists will tell you nobody can guarantee search engine rankings, but can help you fold your citation campaign into a larger and comprehensive strategy

 Scammers promise to list your business on hundreds of directories and search engines seemingly overnight